CycloneDX/sbom-utility/README.md

 #### `policy` subcommand

-To view a report listing the contents of the current policy file (i.e., `license.json`) which contains en encoding of known software and data licenses by SPDX ID and license family along with a configurable usage policy (i.e., "allow", "deny" or "needs-review") use:
+To view a report listing the contents of the current policy file (i.e., `license.json`) which contains an encoding of known software and data licenses by SPDX ID and license family along with a configurable usage policy (i.e., "allow", "deny" or "needs-review") use:

 ```bash
 $ ./sbom-utility license policy